eigerco/polka-storage/docs/src/getting-started/index.md

 - [*Local Testnet - Polka Storage Parachain*](local-testnet.md) — Covers how to setup a local testnet for the Polka Storage parachain, using Zombienet.
 - [*Real-world use case demo*](demo.md) — Covers a real-world use case, adding balances, submitting sectors, and more!
+- [*Setting up and building in Nix*](nix-setup.md) - Covers how to setup the Nix environment and how to build components of the project.